 Semantic SEO is a marketing technique that improves the traffic of a website by providing meaningful data that can unambiguously answer a specific search intent.
 It is also a way to create clusters of content that are semantically grouped into topics rather than keywords.
 In a famous Google patent on context-vectors, an example of the word “horse” is provided.

 The document looked at how the same word can have different meanings: a “horse” is an animal for an equestrian, a working tool for a carpenter, and sport equipment for a gymnast.
-In Semantic SEO, much like Wikipedia does, content is cataloged and organized around each context in such a way that
+In Semantic SEO, much like Wikipedia does, content is cataloged and organized around each context in such a way that machines can understand and value its uniqueness.

 Before we dive into how to use Semantic SEO, we need to talk about how important it is, and where it originated.